michaelhabeck/isdhic/README.md

 # isdhic #

 This Python package implements a minimal version of [Inferential Structure Determination (ISD)](http://science.sciencemag.org/content/309/5732/303) and can be used to calculate structures of chromosomes from single-cell Hi-C data.
+More details can be found in [Carstens *et al.* (2016)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005292).

 ### Installation ###